Having more free time on my hands, I’ve been thinking of starting a woodworking business in my garage.

 Starting in your garage is “BY FAR” the best way to get started because it’s the cheapest.
 All you really need is a tiny little area to work.

-You want the right tool for the job, it’s not about the BEST name-brand tool to start with.
+You want the right tool for the job; it’s not about the BEST name-brand tool to start with.
 You can always use your profits to buy better tools.
 If you’re not making a profit, then it’s not a business, but a hobby.

 Next, it’s good to have a game plan to get started.
 There are thousands of things you can create out of wood.
 My good friend near where I live creates wood art and loves bears (he did the art below).

-Of course, this is more advanced starting with something easier might be better.
-The first thing I ever created with wood is a cutting board.
-My friend who owns a woodworking shop nearby recommends mushrooms.
-In his own words “any idiot” can create a mushroom, plus they can sell for a lot of money.
+My friend, who owns a woodworking shop nearby, recommends mushrooms.
+In his own words, “any idiot” can create a mushroom, plus they can sell for a lot of money.

-You want to crawl before you can walk and then later you can run.
+You want to crawl before you can walk, and then later you can run.
 You might be wondering if this business is EVEN worth starting.

 3 Things to Be Aware of with a Woodworking Business

 One of the challenges I have is being too optimistic about a business idea.
-Being positive, but realistic and pragmatic is a very good attitude to have.
+Being positive, but realistic and pragmatic, is a very good attitude to have.

 Being aware of the downturns and having a second source of income can only help you weather the storm.

-The second thing to be aware of is if you’re going to have a legit woodworking business, you’re probably going to be ok with painting.
+The second thing to be aware of is that if you’re going to have a legit woodworking business, you’re probably going to be ok with painting.
 Not everything is going to have some type of finish (look at the picture of the bear), but many things do.

 Having a good finish on a product is everything because it’s the image.
-If the woodworking is fantastic, but the paint is off then the product will not be as good.
+If the woodworking is fantastic, but the paint is off, then the product will not be as good.
 This is something you may not have realized.

-The third thing to realize is woodworking uses tools.
+The third thing to realize is that woodworking uses tools.
 Being a little bit of a machinist and being able to operate machines comes with the territory.
 These tools also cost money!

-Before thinking about buying tools it’s probably best to get the right education.
+Before thinking about buying tools, it’s probably best to get the right education.
 I recommend checking out this HERE.
 Plus, he shares where to buy your tools and materials at a discount.
 This tip alone can save you thousands of dollars over the course of your woodworking career.

-The best part is it includes one-on-one coaching.
+The best part is that it includes one-on-one coaching.
 Oh, and he also gives you TONS of ideas on what to build with blueprints to get you started.
 You can think of these blueprints as a jumping-off platform.

 Conclusion

-We live in crazy times and having a side hustle or business is a great idea.
+We live in crazy times, and having a side hustle or business is a great idea.
 Woodworking is not the easiest business due to the cost to get started, physical items, and competition, but it’s fun.

 I hope this post on woodworking was helpful, bye for now.